nynymike/otto/docs/sources/use-cases/entity-discovery.md

 - Leverage Webfinger?
 RFC 7033.
 Perhaps OTTO entity discovery is a profile of Webfinger?
 - Allows per entity query?
 - JOSE signing of metadata?
+- Key rotation happens a lot in OpenID Connect.
+How would entities update their keys?